Are You Sick of Stress? Here’s How To Cope

 Due to the multitude of factors that can cause stress, burnout and exhaustion, there are no specific diagnostic criteria.
 The most common early warning signs include:

-• Physical and mental exhaustion with the need for longer recovery time
+Physical and mental exhaustion, with the need for a longer recovery time

-• Stress physical symptoms may include muscular pain, palpitations and gastrointestinal problems.
+Stress can cause physical symptoms such as muscular pain, palpitations, and gastrointestinal problems.

 Strategies on How To Manage Stress